R0bL/Project_Initiation_DS5500/README.md

 Link to sec-api.io : https://sec-api.io/docs/sec-filings-item-extraction-api

-#### 3. Data preprocessing: Ingesting text into a dictionary, split into chunks and report on token count.
+#### 3. Data preprocessing: Ingesting text into a pdf then turn into dictionary, split into chunks and report on token count.

 Link to open source nlp preprocesser spaCy: https://spacy.io/api/sentencizer